jalley64/The_Jungle_League_Rules/README.md

 - Each day the draft will last from 9AM to 1AM est with each team having 4 hours per pick.
 - Trading draft picks is allowed during the rookie draft
 - If a team misses their pick the best available player based on [these rankings](https://www.fantasypros.com/nfl/rankings/rookies.php) will be taken for them
+- Rookie draft will include ROOKIES only, no FA's are eligible to be drafted

 __Any undrafted rookie will be treated as a common FA.
 If they are unavailable in the database you must message the commissioner or co-commissioners to claim them and leave a spot open on your roster once they confirm your request.
 If no spot is open when the player becomes available then there will be no priority given to the team that claimed them__